VictorCoutinho86/microblog/README.md

 > flask db init

-> flask migrate -m "Some commentary"
+> flask db migrate -m "Some commentary"

 If all this will succeed do: